jzuhusky/chadwick-dockerfile/README.md

 # TODO
 1. Ideally, I'd like to write a script that does the magic noted above for the user, so one could use this tool as a mac/unix command line tool, and not have to run the docker command.
 2. One might also note the `util.h` file in this project.
 It seems this file was left out of the `.tar.gz` distro I used, so compiles failed.
 After banging my head against the wall, I finally looked at the github repo for chadwick, and noticed the file *was there*.
 So, hackity-hack-hack, I pbcopied that file into this repo and I add it into the Docker image manually before running the compile.
 Voila!
-So, I guess the TODO here is to fix this or submit a PR to the real chadwich repo to fix that for future distributions.
+So, I guess the TODO here is to fix this or submit a PR to the real chadwick repo to fix that for future distributions.

 # Contributing
 I make no guarantees about what this is trying to do.
 If you see something that could be bettter... -> Fork -> PR